 Hellebuyck notches another shutout as Jets blank Caps

-Connor Hellebuyck made 33 saves for his fifth shutout of the season and the Winnipeg Jets defeated the visiting Washington Capitals, 3-0, on Thursday night.
-Mark Scheifele had a goal and an assist, and Dmitry Kulikov and Kyle Connor scored for Winnipeg, which snapped a three-game winless streak (0-2-1) as it competes for a Western Conference wild card spot.
+Connor Hellebuyck made 34 saves for his fifth shutout of the season, and the Winnipeg Jets defeated the visiting Washington Capitals, 3-0, on Thursday night.
+Mark Scheifele and Kyle Connor each had a goal and an assist, and Dmitry Kulikov also scored for Winnipeg, which snapped a three-game losing streak (0-2-1) as it competes for a Western Conference wild-card spot.

 It was Hellebuyck's 19th career shutout.
 Ilya Samsonov made 29 saves for Washington, which was shut out for just the second time this season and remains four points in front of Pittsburgh for the Metropolitan Division lead.

-Winnipeg had a chance for more in the period but was unable to convert on a 5-on-3 power play.
+Winnipeg had a chance for more in the period but was unable to convert despite getting nearly two minutes on a 5-on-3 power play.
 Connor made it 2-0 when he scored his second goal in two games and 32nd of the season at 7:20 of the third period.
 Scheifele won a puck battle behind the Capitals net and fed to Connor in the slot for the one-timer.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)